 - What are the proposed start and end dates for your project?

-- What does your organisation do?
-Include its mission, major programs, number of paid staff, volunteer leaders and volunteers.
-Indicate how the proposed project will assist your organisation in its mission (Approx. 100 words)
+- What does your organisation do? a) Provide a brief overview of your organisation’s mission, major programs and number of paid staff, volunteer leaders and volunteers. b) Indicate how the proposed project will assist your organisation in its mission (Approx. 100 words)

 - How much do you expect your project to cost?

-- What will you spend the funds on?
+- What date would you require the funds?